evadingmytaxi/evadingmytaxi/README.md

 ### Contact Info

 You can reach me via Email or Discord.
-You can reach me at: https://discord.gg/mdZbfjpaJD or dylan@hypez.host
+You can reach me at: https://discord.gg/mdZbfjpaJD or me@dylangoetz.com